-To receive a Second Draw Loan, an entity must have received a regular PPP loan and is expected to use all the regular loan proceeds before the date it is expected to receive the Second Draw Loan.
+To receive a Second Draw Loan, an entity must have received a regular PPP loan and by the expected date of disbursement of the Second Draw Loan, has used, or will use, all of the first PPP loan's proceeds.
 Entities may obtain only one Second Draw Loan.